Coachella Valley High School: Arab mascot controversy

-The school mascot, "Arabs", was named in the 1930s to honor the once large Arab colony involved in the date palm growing industry.
+The school mascot, "Arabs,” was named in the 1930s to honor the once large Arab colony involved in the date palm growing industry.
 The school took the position that the name was a "gift" to the Arab peoples for their contribution to the economy of the Coachella Valley, not as a foreign racial symbol.

 In 2002, Coachella Valley High School officials had a meeting to determine whether to rename the mascot out of concern it might produce negative stereotypes against Arabs and Middle Eastern people, after the September 11 terrorist attacks.
 They decided to keep the mascot name.

 In November 2013, the American Arab Anti-Discrimination Committee described the mascot as an offensive stereotype, and began an online petition to get the school to change it.
+The city and school lacks Arab-Americans.
+The student body of Coachella Valley Unified School District's region is 99 percent Latino.

 In April 2014, the committee was working to keep the Arab mascot, and to develop an image that represented the fierce warrior history of the mascot in a way that would not be considered an offensive stereotypical caricature.
 In addition, the students and staff were working to add in an Arab History component.

 In August 2014, it was reported that the school had decided to drop the original "Arabs" mascot.

 On September 9, 2014, the school board voted unanimously to adopt new logo and mascot, the "Mighty Arab."
 The decision was made with the approval of the American-Arab Anti-Discrimination Committee.

 Athletics

-Sports teams compete in the Desert Valley League, in which the school is will be the largest school in the league.
+Sports teams compete in the Desert Valley League, in which the school is the largest school in the league.
 Coachella Valley High School's main athletic competition (rival) is Indio High School.